fishesofhawaii/elevator-saga/README.md

 # elevator-saga

-Current Algorithm
+first-attempt Algorithm
-* I waste a lot of moves
 * Goes from top to bottom, storing button presses and floor presses globally
 * Elevators all go from bottom, to top, and stop at floors in line with the indicator (up/down)
-* Maybe "big" elevators should keep the current algorith (sometimes top and bottom are getting starved)
-* Maybe "small" elevators can be a little greedier?
+* I waste a lot of moves -- need to be more deterministic

 Learnings (even if trivial)
 * Floor 0 can't go down